AYJACKSON-ICS4U/20time-log-due-every-saturday-night-sarahchoww/README.md

   *update:* The Arduino program now recognizes the port and the arduino works!
 I was just updating my log and then I checked again (10 minutes after I plugged the arduino in) and it works now.
 Need to try this at home.

   *November 14:* Have yet to try the arduino at home again but Robotics Club has a meeting today so I will ask Geoff how I'd be able to download the program on an IMac.

+  **November 13 - 17:**
+    Still trying to figure out how to download the program at home.

+  **November 20 - 24:**
+    Will ask my sister who has downloaded the program on her mac how she did it